DNSH/cards/_posts/2016-09-26-join-our-facebook-group.markdown

 date:   2017-01-18 10:51:47 +0530
 ---

-The GBOS Facebook Group is a great place to connect and see updates/announcements from other students.
+<p>The <a href="https://www.facebook.com/groups/gbopensource/">GBOS Facebook group</a> is a great place to connect and see updates/announcements from other students.</p>